openstack/cinder/doc/source/configuration/block-storage/drivers/dell-storagecenter-driver.rst

 A volume is only replicated if the volume is of a volume-type that has the extra spec ``replication_enabled`` set to ``<is> True``.

+Warning: replication_device requires DSM.
+If this is on a backend that is directly connected to the Storage Center the driver will not load as it is unable to meet the replication requirement.

 Replication notes
 ~~~~~~~~~~~~~~~~~